utgupta27/Upass/README.md

 - In Memory Decryption
 - Graphical User Interface
 - Support for Windows
-- Suggestion of Randomly Ganerated Passwords
+- Suggestion of Randomly Generated Passwords
 - Copy the passwords to the clipboard.
 - Reminder to replace weak passwords using suggested one.